FOLLOW US ON:

 Over 3 billion people still cook over polluting fires, a major contributor to carbon emissions, deforestation and climate change.
 Cooking over open fires or inefficient stoves emits one-quarter of global black carbon emissions—the second largest contributor to climate change after carbon dioxide.
-Household air pollution is the leading environmental cause of death and disability, ahead of unsafe water and lack of sanitation, causing more deaths than Malaria, HIV and TB combined.
+Household air pollution is the leading environmental cause of premature death and disability, ahead of unsafe water and lack of sanitation, causing more deaths than Malaria, HIV and TB combined.
 Clean cookstoves are vital to tackle both global challenges and also provide a plethora of other benefits that impact the UN Sustainable Development Goals.
 The UN calculates the cost of inaction at $ 2.4 trillion and describes the provision of clean cooking solutions as nothing less than a human rights issue.

 The majority of the population still cook on traditional wood fires, damaging health, the environment and causing significant deforestation.
 Rwanda is one of the world’s poorest countries but its economy is growing.
 The government is committed to fairness, raising the prosperity of all levels of society.
 Enlightened policies around gender equality mean that over half their parliament are women and they are leading the way with a tough climate action plan which places environment and climate change at the heart of the government’s decision making.
 This is reflected in their long- term commitment to Tubeho Neza and our partnership with the Government of Rwanda is central to the success and scale of the project.